-- 1. Data Collection (February-July 2015): The data collection phase included gathering public input at a public open house, meeting with City staff, the Built Environment Committee of the City Council, the Project Advisory Committee, and reviewing previous plans for bicycle facility recommendations.
+- Data Collection (February-July 2015): The data collection phase included gathering public input at a public open house, meeting with City staff, the Built Environment Committee of the City Council, the Project Advisory Committee, and reviewing previous plans for bicycle facility recommendations.
 It also included extensive field analysis of Yakima's existing transportation network to determine locations where bicycle facilities could be integrated into the existing street network. - 2.
 Draft Plan (May-August 2015): Upon completion of the data collection, a draft Plan was developed for public review.
 The Plan goals, objectives, actions, priorities and performance measures reflect community preferences identified through the public process. - 3.
-Final Draft (November 2015-June 2017): The final draft plan was held to incorporate updates to the Comprehensive and Transportation Plans.
+Final Draft (November 2015-August 2017): The final draft plan was held to incorporate updates to the Comprehensive and Transportation Plans.
 These updates were completed in June 2017 and this plan was revised to reflect these updates. - 4.
-Final Plan Plan Adoption: The Plan will be voted on by the Yakima City Council at the completion of the Transportation Plan Update (estimated 2017).
+Final Plan Adoption: The Plan will be voted on by the Yakima City Council (Fall 2017).